 About me

-My PhD dissertation seeks to answer the question, 'What do news media in Putin’s Russia reveal about the regime’s survival strategy?'
-At the European Institute (JUSTINT), my work revolves around data science-based approaches to Transitional Justice in the Balkans.
-More specifically, my responsibilities include not only broader research design, but also practical aspects of using Text as Data methods, web scraping, and statistical analysis.
+At the European Institute (JUSTINT), my work focuses on data science-based approaches to Transitional Justice in the Balkans.
+Specifically, my responsibilities encompass both research design and practical tasks involving Text as Data methods, web scraping, statistical analysis, and various other data science techniques.

 I speak fluent English, Russian, and not-that-fluent Mandarin (HSK 4).
 I also understand/read in Ukrainian and Tatar as these are my native languages.